Setting apprentices up for a successful career

 Trainers must:

 1. Be financially reliable and have at least one year in business as an employer in the trade for they wish to train.
-Roofing contractors must be in business at least two years.

 2. Be able to furnish the equivalent diversified training and work experiences required of the apprenticeship, to result in normal advancement for the apprentice.

-3. Work at the trade full time or employ full-time skilled workers, to ensure safe and quality training always.
+3. Work at the trade full-time or employ full-time skilled workers, to ensure safe and quality training always.

 4. Hold credentials for the trade(s) in which they train apprentices as required by state and local laws.